 Nonetheless, the math was tricky.
 Wood lives in Duvall, Washington, a town of roughly 7,500 in the foothills of the Cascade Mountains.
 Steeped in lush forest, Duvall is about 30 miles from Seattle and a mere eight miles from the City of Redmond, the headquarters for Microsoft.
 The median income in Duvall is nearly twice that of the state of Washington, and homes in this area are expensive.
 In 2010, the median value of owner-occupied homes in Duvall was $373,500, compared to $262,100 for the state, according to the U.S. Census Bureau.

-With few options, Wood eventually decided on a used factory-built home (also known as manufactured housing) for $55,000 in Duvall Riverside Village, a four-acre community of 25 manufactured homes in the middle of downtown Duvall.
+With few options, Wood eventually decided on manufactured housing.
+For $55,000, she purchased a used factory-built home in Duvall Riverside Village, a four-acre community of 25 manufactured homes in the middle of downtown Duvall.
 “It’s amazing here,” she says.
 “I live on riverfront property, so when I walk out my door I see water, pine trees, and a walking trail that goes from my house to the next town.
 I wake up in the morning hearing birds.
-I know all my neighbors; I’m connected to my community.
+I know all my neighbors.
+I’m connected to my community.
 I’m a block from the police station.
 I feel safe.”

 But it was still difficult.
 Wood owned her house, but not the land on which it sits.
 Instead, she rented the plot for $450 a month, plus water and utilities, as did the other residents of Duvall Riverside Village.
 As a result, Wood and her neighbors remained largely at the mercy of the property owner, their landlord, and forfeited much of the autonomy and security associated with more traditional home ownership models.